| Title: | Iterate Multiple Realisations of Stochastic Models |

 using dust_openmp_threads to select a safe number.

-With the exception of random_real
+With the exception of random_real, each random number

 distribution accepts parameters; the interpretations of these

-and their rank.
+will depend on n, n_streams and their rank.

 If a scalar then we will use the same parameter value for every draw from every stream

-If a vector with length n
+If a vector with length n then we will draw n random

 numbers per stream, and every stream will use the same parameter